-Because the University believes that a knowledge of the Bible and an appreciation of its teachings constitute the foundation for building happy and useful lives, students are required each semester to enroll in a Bible course or in an approved course in a related field.
+Because the University believes that a knowledge of the Bible and an appreciation of its teachings constitute the foundation for building happy and useful lives, students are required to enroll in a Bible course or in an approved course in a related field as outlined in the program's degree plan.

 One of the most important periods of the day is the chapel service, which draws faculty and students together in a common worship experience.
 The quiet devotional period is followed by programs designed to facilitate the mission of the institution.
-Students are encouraged to watch chapel programs.
+Students are encouraged to watch virtual chapel programs if made available.